vmlaker/pythonwildmagic/docs/source/index.rst

 :ref:`install the code <installing>`.
 See what classes are wrapped by taking a look at the :ref:`API page <api>`.

-You may also be interested in the :ref:`code analysis procedure <code_analysis>` used during development to track progress of the wrapping effort.
+.. include:: coverage.rst

+The above is a rough, liberal estimate, but a good ballpark figure to show progress of the project.
+If interested, check out the :ref:`code analysis procedure <code_analysis>` used to get these numbers.

 |NAME| is a Google Code project -- it is open source.
 The project home page is